shamim1258/Shamim/Management/agile.md

   - Scrum Developer
 - ROI - Return Of Investment
 - Scrum main purpose is to increase the ROI of project.

+**User Story Mapping :**
+Mapping a new story to existing product or feature.

+Any team member can write user story.